 Each faculty has chosen a bibliometric model to be used when calculating the data for the allocation of research funding.

 Sahlgrenska Academy and the Faculty of Science have chosen a model that measures the amount of citations in the database Web of Science.
-The Faculty of Arts has its own model based on publication scores.
+The Faculty of Fine, Applied and Performing Arts has its own model based on publication scores.
 The Faculties of Humanities, Social Sciences, Education and IT as well as the School of Business, Economics and Law all use the Norwegian model.

 The Norwegian model